Colgate-Palmolive (India) Limited

 operations will help in making better business decisions and improve

-Initiatives on clean technology, energy efficiency, renewable energy
+- Initiatives on clean technology, energy efficiency and renewable

-Sourcing of packaging material locally to reduce the fuel emission; and
+- Sourcing of packaging material locally to reduce fuel emission;

-based on the representations received from the Management,
+Directors, based on the representations received from the Management,

 a) that in the preparation of the annual accounts, the applicable